AdrianLxM/AAPSv2draft/docs/EN/Configuration/Accu-Chek-Combo-Pump.md

     - Configure a max bolus suited for your therapy to protect against bugs in the software
     - Similarly, configure maximum TBR duration as a safeguard.
 Allow at least 3 hours, since the option to disconnect the pump for 3 hours sets a 0% for 3 hours.
-    - Enable key lock on the pump to prevent bolusing from the pump, esp. when the pump was used before and quick bolusing was a habit.
+    - YOu may want to enable the key lock on the pump to prevent bolusing from the pump, esp. when the pump was used before and quick bolusing was a habit.
+But be aware that if you do this and you become separated from the phone you use to run AndroidAPS then you won't be able to operate the pump manually.
     - Set display timeout and menu timeout to the minimum of 5.5 and 5 respectively.
-This allows the AAPS to recover more quickly from error situations and reduces the amount of vibrations that can occur during such errors
+This allows AndroidAPS to recover more quickly from error situations and reduces the amount of vibrations that can occur during such errors